stefansavev/random-projections-at-berlinbuzzwords/README.md

 * reduced index size
 * integration with learning algorithms.
 If your data is labeled, you can levarage the labels to improved your search
 * integration with vizualization algorithms.
 Big high dimensional data can be successfully vizualized with the t-SNA algorithm
-* 20-questions.
+* Let the system guide your search with 20 questions.
 How do you search if you don't know where to start.
-We implement the 20-questions algorithm to help you search the data without knowing how to express your search.
+We implement the 20 questions algorithm to help you search the data without knowing how to express your search.
-* integrate multiple filters such as time and location
+* both exact keyword search and semantic search on the same platform. integrate multiple filters such as time, location and sparse signals such as keywords
 * integrate with sparse data
 * integrate with complex relational data
 * leverage external knowledge sources:
-** For image data we levarage the representation from neural networks on image net ** For text data we levarage word vectors derived both on single words and phrases
+* For image data we levarage the representation from neural networks on image net
+* For text data we levarage word vectors derived both on single words and phrases

 #API